jpdery/moobile-core-doc/Source/Classes/View/View.md

 ### enableTouch() {#enableTouch}

-Enable touch interaction of the entire view and it's hierarchy.
+Enable touch interaction of the entire view and its hierarchy.

 #### Returns: